-In our newly established lab we aim to probe quantum physics on a meso- and macroscopic level using mechanical oscillators coupled to an optical cavity field through radiation pressure.
+In our lab we aim to probe quantum physics on a meso- and macroscopic level using mechanical oscillators coupled to an optical cavity field through radiation pressure.
 This is a relatively new research field, typically referred to as optomechanics.
-Over the past years we have shown some promising results towards the goal of full coherent quantum control of macroscopic degrees of freedom.
+Over the past few years we have been able to experimentally demonstrate coherent quantum control of macroscopic degrees of freedom.
 If you want to find out more about this exciting field look at some of our recent publications or at this overview article.

 Here in Delft we have two main research directions within optomechanics: (1) we aim to increase the opto-mechanical interaction strength to levels where single photons already have an appreciable effect.
 This will ultimately allow us to obtain full control over massive mechanical quantum systems.
 (2) we integrate the optical cavity and our mechanical systems into waveguides by patterning a photonic / phononic crystal, which are periodic structures with bandgaps for optical photons and phonons.
 In order to realize quantum states of the mechanical system we use single photon detection on the light field that has interacted with the mechanics.

 The experiments themselves involve techniques from quantum optics, finite element simulation, cryogenics, RF and high-vacuum technology.
 We fabricate the mechanical oscillators for our experiments in house at the Kavli Nanolab.